srinivasseshu/learn-spark/README.md

 ### Transformations

 Transformation RDDs go through a "Lazy Evaluation", and get computed lazily only when you use them in an action.
+Although transformations are lazy, you can force Spark to execute them by running an action, such as count()

 Spark keeps track of different dependencies between RDDs using a "lineage graph".
 It uses this information to compute each RDD on demand and to recover lost data if part of a persistent RDD is lost.